 We started a new Facebook group called US Travel Bloggers.
 Join if you would like to post your own travel blogs or are looking for different unique content.
 We will post out last articles and fun tips, hints and tricks.
 It’s new and we are just now starting to try and build it.

-- 12 things you will regret NOT doing at Walt Disney World
+- Worse Rides at Walt Disney World